 - A mother needs to return to work.

 - The mother is more comfortable with Eping due to sexual abuse.

 Exclusive Breast Pumping Tips

-- Get yourself (or rent) an electric, hospital grade, double action breastfeed pump.
-This is needed for the best results (hospital grade pumps are built to establish milk supply) Electric breast pumps cannot be compared to hand pumps, but can be replaced by a manual breast pump once your milk supply is established.
+- Get yourself (or rent) an electric, hospital-grade; double-action breast pump.
+This is needed for the best results (hospital-grade pumps are built to establish milk supply).
+Electric breast pumps cannot be compared to hand pumps but can be replaced by a manual breast pump once your milk supply is established.

-- Make certain that your breasts are lubricated before pumping.
-Lansinoh, olive oil, and even your own breast milk will work well for this; this will also help for sore nipples.
-(Do not use your own milk, if you suspect a thrush infection – it could make it worse!)
+- Make sure that your breasts are lubricated before pumping.
+Lansinoh, olive oil, and breast milk will work well for this; this will also help sore nipples.
+(Do not use your milk if you suspect a thrush infection, which could worsen it!)